December 18, 2017

 Dakshina is a self-proclaimed lowkey edgelord.
 “Honestly, at this point I might be nihilist, who knows,” Dakshina said.
 “Well low key nihilist, not full key, that would be edgy, but I am not trying to be like that.”

 Nihilist or not, Dakshina has no shortage of radical opinions.
 “I believe in reincarnation,” Dakshina said.
 “I’ll probably be reincarnated as a slug.
 Also slugs are just frogs that skip leg day.”
-She went on to specify the latter was the radical opinion.
+I’ll probably be reincarnated as a slug.
+Also slugs are just frogs that skip leg day.” — Dakshina Paudyal 2017

 She gravitated away from the world of edgy extremism for a moment to ask some very relevant questions.
 “The moon landing, I am kind of stuck between was it fake?
 Or is the moon even real?”
 Dakshina said.
 “Like how do we know that the moon is not just a hologram projected by the aliens that have infiltrated the government and that is just what they want us to believe?”
 She continued on to make well-supported claims about reptilians, government insiders, and men in black, citing reputable sources such as openyourthirdeye.com.